gsl-remiseidita/gsl-remiseidita/README.md

 - 👋 Hi, I’m Rémi SEIDITA (@gsl-remiseidita)
 - 👀 I’m interested in new technology and devops culture
 - 🌱 I’m currently learning aws cloud and kubernetes
-- 💞️ I’m looking to collaborate on dev features teams at GroupeSeloger
+- 💞️ I’m looking to collaborate with dev teams at Aviv Group
 - 📫 How to reach me : remi.seidita@groupeseloger.com

 <!---